mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 blind balances by analyzing the transactions that created them is known as "traceability".
-A privacy scheme which is resistant to tracing is known as "untraceable," and it is important to bear in mind that the "blind transfers" feature as currently implemented in BitShares *DOES NOT POSSESS* the property of untraceability, and so to protect privacy, it is very important to be aware of one's usage patterns, and what records are left behind.
+A privacy scheme which is resistant to tracing is known as "untraceable," and it is important to bear in mind that the "blind transfers" feature as currently implemented in DNA *DOES NOT POSSESS* the property of untraceability, and so to protect privacy, it is very important to be aware of one's usage patterns, and what records are left behind.